daeunyeo/Pediatric-brain-age/README.md

 **3. Ecological validity and extensibility**

-A brain-age assessment tool intended for real-world use must be compatible with protocols that are feasible in clinical and educational settings.
-A paradigm built around passive movie-watching is substantially more deployable with children than a resting-state scan, which demands extended still compliance.
+A brain age assessment tool intended for real-world use must be compatible with protocols that are feasible in clinical and educational settings.
+A paradigm built around passive movie watching is substantially more deployable with children than a resting state scan, which demands extended still compliance.
 This makes the pipeline developed here a more realistic candidate for future extension toward applied developmental screening.
 This project takes a step in that direction by generating caregiver